Creative,

 Use Google PageSpeed Insights to check how fast (or slow) your website loads and optimize accordingly.
 For some specific tips on how to do that, you can check out our article on reducing your website’s carbon footprint with SEO.

-Make Your CTAs Stand Out
+Make Your CTAs Stand Out with CRO UX

 Your call to action buttons are there for a reason: to get users to click on them.
 If your CTA is not clear, your visitors will get confused and may leave the page without clicking on it.
 Make sure that your CTA is easy to spot, visible, and easy to understand.